18 Feb Visiting Sai Yok National Park, Thailand

 You can find several motorbike/car rental shops in Kanchanaburi.
 Roads to Sai Yok national park are straight and in good condition.
 You can halt at a lot of places to take pictures as well.
 Make sure that you only rent a motorbike when it’s not too hot outside.
 Also, choose good quality helmets from the renting place.

-A day’s rent for motorbikes starts from THB 250 per day and that for a car starts at THB 900 per day.
+A day’s rent for a motorbike starts from THB 250 per day and that for a car starts at THB 900 per day.
 The renting place will ask to keep your passport as security (or a security deposit).
 You will need an international driver’s license to rent a car.

-Since river Kwai Noi goes through most of Sai Yok National Park, you can access a few places using the boats on the river as well.
-If you are staying at a floating hotel, your boat ride to the hotel and back will be complementary.
+Since the river, Kwai Noi goes through most of Sai Yok National Park, you can access a few places using the boats on the river as well.
+If you are staying at a floating hotel, your boat ride to the hotel and back will be complimentary.

-But if you wish to explore a few more spots you can book a private ride and ask your guide to take you to some popular tourist spots on the riverside.
-You can hop on your scheduled boat or enquire for a private ride on Phutakien Pier.
-You can take a songthaew to the pier or drive to the pier and leave your ride there.
+But if you wish to explore a few more spots you can book a private ride and ask your guide to take you to some famous tourist spots on the riverside.
+You can hop on your scheduled boat or enquire about a private ride on Phutakien Pier.
+You can take a songthaew or drive to the pier and leave your ride there.

 The cost of a private boat rental starts from THB 400-500 for a half-hour and THB 1200 for a couple of hours.
 You can always ask for a price for your customized itinerary.
-You can also rent a boat at your respective floating hotel.
+Or you can also rent a boat at your respective floating hotel.

 You should be able to catch a few songthaews on the highway around Sai Yok National Park.
-You just need to wave at one and they will stop.
+Just wave at one and they will stop.
 Give them your location and they probably won’t say no unless they are going in a different direction.